Skip Navigation

 Moesif Terms of Service

-By provisioning a Moesif add-on, you are agreeing to Moesif’s Terms of Service and Privacy Policy, which can be found at https://www.moesif.com/terms and https://www.moesif.com/privacy.
+By provisioning a Moesif add-on, you are agreeing to Moesif’s Terms of Service and Privacy Policy.

 Support

-All Moesif support and runtime issues should be submitted via one of the Heroku Support channels.
-Any non-support-related issues or product feedback is welcome at support@moesif.com.
+All Moesif support and runtime issues should be submitted via email to support@moesif.com

 Keep reading